-- Modeling knife with an ample supply of sharp blades.
+1. A modeling knife with an ample supply of sharp blades.
 Single-edged razor blades will also work if you don’t have the modeling knife.

 When the top cut looks accurate you can go through the cut again a second time with a deeper cut all the way through the board.
 For the final cut you’ll want to cut all the way through the board from end to end and penetrate the final layer of paper.
 Inspect your blades after your first couple of cuts and put on new ones if they look dull.
 If the blades aren’t sharp you risk tearing the paper.